 The start time for the 50K and 100K is 07:00am.
 The Start/Finish is co-located at the Camp 5 (Happyland Camp) within Prince William Forest Park.
 Runners wishing to stay the evening prior can do so at the Camp 5.
 The lodging is somewhat rustic in nature, with both dormitory and cabin style accommodations.
 Availability is first come, first serve.
 The cost is an affordable $10.00.
 There is a large area for drop bags at the Start/Finish Area.
 Parking is available at two locations within a ¼ mile to the Camp 5.
 The morning of the race will have a shuttle going back and forth from the parking areas to the Start/Finish.
-We will have a mandatory pre-race briefing starting at 7:00pm on Friday before the run.
-A full breakfast will be served starting at 5:30am before the start of the race and the following morning starting at 05.30
+We will have a mandatory pre-race briefing via ZOOM mtg in the week leading up to the races.
+A full breakfast will be served starting at 05.30 before the start of the race and the following morning starting at 05.30

 RACE LOCATION (Start/Finish Area)

 The Start/Finish line will be at Camp (5), Happyland Camp in Prince William Forest Park, National Park Service.
-Camp 5 is a Cabin Camp that will accommodate 200 campers in a cabin bunk style lodging.
+Camp 5 is a Cabin Camp that will accommodate 200 athletes in a cabin bunk style lodging.
 Hot showers and bathrooms are newly renovated and located in centralized areas.
-Additional information on local lodging and the cabin camp is available is our download section on this web page.
+Additional information on local lodging and the cabin camp is available is available immediately below.

 COST AND AWARDS